-Mastercam takes this information and post processes it.
-This turns it into G-code (sometimes known as NC-code) to be read by a CNC machine.
+Mastercam turns this information into G-code (sometimes known as NC-code) to be read by a CNC machine.
 Depending on the type of machine and your part, this process may be entirely automated or may require occasional assistance from the machine operator.

 - Choose a machine and set up stock.

 - Select a toolpath and geometry.

-- · Set parameters.
+- Set parameters.

-- · Backplot and verify. - · Post the part file.
+- Backplot and verify. - Post the part file.